isomerpages/nlb-eyeonasia/_asean-countries/share/what-young-people-say.md

 ---
-title: 'What Young People Say'
+title: What Young People Say
 permalink: /asean-countries/share/what-young-people-say/
-breadcrumb: 'What Young People Say'
+breadcrumb: What Young People Say
 third_nav_title: Share
 ---
 ![banner-asean-share-what-young-people-say](\images\asean-youngpeople\What-young-people-say-new.jpg)

 Read firsthand experiences and stories from young enterprising Singaporeans who have visited ASEAN countries for study trips and see ASEAN from their perspectives.